Please register or login to continue

 'The same!'

-'You have not established a motive inspector?
+'You have not established a motive, inspector?'

 'The motive is simple, Lord Chatfield.
 It is the oldest form of greed—power!
-Will you not concede to that fact?'
+Will you not concede that fact?'
 I said.

 'You want me to acknowledge my guilt?'
 He interjected.